-“Health is wealth,” an extremely vital cliché.
-In the modern employment world, Potential employers, especially international, thoroughly screen their applicants not just through their credentials but health-wise as well.
+“Health is wealth,” is an extremely vital cliché.
+In the modern employment world, Potential employers, especially international ones, thoroughly screen their applicants not just through their credentials but health-wise as well.

 Applicants who end up being diagnosed with a particular ailment may lose the opportunity to work abroad.